 (D) Foreign investors can set up 100% operating subsidiaries without the condition to disinvest a minimum of 25% of its equity to Indian entities, subject to bringing in US$ 50 million as at (b) (iii)above (without any restriction on some operating subsidiaries without bringing in additional capital).

 (E) Joint Venture operating NBFC?s that have 75% or less than75% foreign investment will also be allowed to set up subsidiaries for undertaking other NBFC activities, subject to the subsidiaries also complying with the applicable minimum capital inflow i.e. (b)(i) and (b)(ii) above.

-(F) FDI in the NBFC sector is put on automatic route subject to compliance with guidelines of the Reserve Bank of India.
+(F) FDI in the NBFC sector is put on the automatic route subject to compliance with the guidelines of the Reserve Bank of India.
 RBI would issue appropriate guidelines in this regard Insurance FDI up to 26% in the Insurance sector is allowed on the automatic route subject to obtaining the license from Insurance Regulatory &Development Authority (IRDA).

 2. DOMESTIC AIRLINES & AIRPORTS: